pinto-andre/pinto-andre/README.md

 ## Hi there!
 I'm André 🌲

 - 📍 From Portugal
-- 💻 Full-Stack Developer with background in forest management
+- 💻 Software developer with a background in forest management and bartending
 - 💡 Strong interest in sustainability, art, community development
 - 😄 Pronouns: He/Him
-- 🏃‍♂️ Hobbies: Gamming, anime & manga, playing music
+- 🏃‍♂️ Hobbies: Gamming, sports, anime & manga and of course reading (I'm a bit of a geek)
-- ⚡ Fun fact: I make bonsais!
+- ⚡ Fun fact: I make my own bonsais!
 <div align="center">
   <img width="300px" src="https://i.pinimg.com/564x/a1/e8/bf/a1e8bf587b980a4d9b52fbf5c1ea4140.jpg"/>
 </div>